 Stability of fuel supply

 The stability of fuel supply depends largely on the source and production process as indicated above.
 As future energy systems are going to continuously increase the share of renewable energy sources while at the same time reducing fossil fuel sources increases also the share fluctuating renewables.
-As production and demand profiles will not match is it necessary to store energy in form of fuel.
+As production and demand profiles will not match it is necessary to store energy in form of fuel.
 Hydrogen based power generation will then take over the role of dispatchable backup power for balancing demand and generation as well as stabilizing the grid.
 Storage and storage capacity are therefore essential elements of a stable fuel supply and thus a reliable and stable energy system.
+The high fuel flexibility of gas turbines would allow for using admixtures of hydrogen with different fuels depending on the availability.
+This would allow for using backup fuels to secure the power supply independently from fluctuations in hydrogen production.

 Plant installation and commissioning, plant standards and norms